HemaDeviU/happycorn-hackathon-scalingeth/README.md

-# HappyCorn-ecommerce-ethglobal
-Ecommerce Dapp for Digital Products
+# HappyCorn-ecommerce-ethglobal - Ecommerce Dapp for Digital Products
-# Introduction

 Happy Corn is an innovative e-commerce platform designed to revolutionize the way digital products are bought and sold by anyone.
 Leveraging the power of blockchain  and cryptocurrency, Happy Corn provides a secure and efficient marketplace for users to browse, purchase, and sell a wide range of digital products by small artists without a need for complex documentation or heavy hidden fees.